sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/index.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_11.png)

-3. Click **Upload document** and select your example document.
+3. Click **Upload document** and select your example document or documents.
 For a list of supported file types, see [Supported file types](doc:file-types).
 Note that Sensible automatically OCRs documents as needed, except in [advanced cases](doc:ocr).

 ​       If you don't have an example document, use the following document with the `sensible_instruct_basics` document type :